lumen-notes/lumen/README.md

 ## *Opinions

 - Notes should be short and densely linked.
-- Knowledge mangement and task management are separate concerns that require separate tools.
+- Knowledge management and task management are separate concerns that require separate tools.

 ## Syntax